 “I remember seeing Michael after he had gotten out of prison, a few days before his murder,” Rezelle Cohen-Carbert said.
 “He was walking down the street and it looked like he was glowing.
 He looked like an angel almost.”

-Please use the buttons below to share this case in hopes that someone, somewhere will come forward and give this victim and family the answers they need and justice they deserve.
+Please use the buttons below to share this case in hopes that someone, somewhere will come forward and give this victim and family the answers they need and the justice they deserve.

 If you have a loved one that is the victim of an unsolved homicide please submit their case here for consideration in a future Cold Case Spotlight post.